cognitedata/oryx/README.md

                     )

                 member _.OnErrorAsync(ctx, exn) = next.OnErrorAsync(ctx, exn)
+                member _.OnCompletedAsync() = next.OnCompletedAsync()
             }}
 ```

-It's a bit more verbose, but the inner part of the code is exactly the same.
+It's a bit more verbose, but the hot path of the code is exactly the same.

 ## Upgrade from Oryx v1 to v2